Search results for:

 What is a Glue Language?

-Definition of Glue Language: A glue language is the glue that holds different kinds of software elements, platforms, programming languages, and more, together.
-It connects disparate pieces and allows them to work together cohesively in order to create something.
+Definition of Glue Language: A glue language is a glue that holds different kinds of software elements, platforms, programming languages, and more together.
+It connects disparate pieces and allows them to work together cohesively to create something.
 This is where dynamic typing comes in handy.

 More Questions: What is Dynamic Typing?